-Before we even get into sustainability, if you have a discerning eye, you'll know these synthetics often just look cheap.
+So what's the issue?
+Setting aside sustainability, if you have a discerning eye, you'll know these synthetics often just look cheap.
 When it comes to sustainability though, these textiles are incredibly environmentally unfriendly.

-Rayon and Acetate: even though these two aren't synthetics and do biodegrade, the bulk of the rayon and acetate in the world are made under manufacturing processes that are incredibly environmentally harmful.
+Even though these two aren't synthetics and do biodegrade, the bulk of the rayon and acetate in the world are made under manufacturing processes that are incredibly environmentally harmful.
 From polluted water run-offs, to toxic chemical substances that harm their workers - these textiles are still a sustainability no-no.